Defense: Officer and Andre Hill interacted before shooting - WTMJ

 The comments on behalf of now-fired Columbus Police Officer Adam Coy came as a magistrate set an unusually high bond of $3 million for the ex-officer and Coy pleaded not guilty to murder and other charges.

-The officer’s attorney, Mark Collins, said Coy and Hill had the interactions before police body camera footage shows Coy shooting the 47-year-old as he emerged from a garage holding a cellphone with his left hand and his right hand not visible.
+The officer’s attorney, Mark Collins, said the white officer and Hill, a Black man, had the interactions before police body camera footage shows Coy shooting the 47-year-old as he emerged from a garage holding a cellphone with his left hand and his right hand not visible.

 The alleged details had not been disclosed in the information Columbus police and the Ohio Attorney General’s office have put out since the Dec.
 22 shooting.
 Collins said state criminal investigators interviewed Coy soon after the shooting took place and the transcripts of that interview are only now being released since there has been an indictment in the case.